lg/osrun/README.md

 - **Don't forget to mount the cache directory in Docker and passthrough kvm**
 - Use single quotes around the run command to avoid shell expansion.
 There is no need for double backslashes in Windows paths.
 Ex: `osrun 'dir "C:\Program Files"'`.
 - Take advantage of noVNC, `--verbose` and `--pause` to debug installation/execution
+- Enable auto-reconnect on noVNC and also use "Local Scaling" and "Show Dot when No Cursor"
 - You can inspect the container state using `docker exec -it <container-id> ash`.
 - You can enter the QEMU Monitor using `docker exec -it <container-id> socat tcp:127.0.0.1:55556 readline` or just `socat tcp:127.0.0.1:55556 readline` locally if you forwarded the port.

 ## Details

 This container uses [QEMU](https://www.qemu.org/) to run a Windows 11 VM.
 Windows 11 is built with the file list from [UUP dump](https://uupdump.net/) and files are downloaded directly from Microsoft's Windows Update servers.
 The [UUP dump script](https://github.com/uup-dump/converter) generates a Windows ISO into which we then add an `autounattend.xml` script to start the installation automation.
-To keep the resultant VM small and fast we remove a lot of the default Windows components and services including Windows Defender, Windows Update, Edge, most default apps, and also disable things like paging, sleep and hibernation, plus the hard drive is compressed and trimmed to be <10GB.
+To keep the resultant VM small (~6GB) and fast we remove a lot of the default Windows components and services including Windows Defender, Windows Update, Edge, most default apps, and also disable things like paging, sleep and hibernation, plus the hard drive is compressed and trimmed.
 This process is done by the files in the `win11-init` directory.
 This image and VM state is then snapshotted when the system is stable and is saved to a cache directory so that subsequent runs start quickly.

 On a reasonably modern machine the installation process takes about 20 minutes end-to-end and runs take about 3-4 seconds for simple commands like `dir`.
+Without KVM expect the installation to take about 2-3 hours and runs to take about 30 seconds even on fast machines like the M2 Macs.

 ```mermaid
 flowchart LR